Rigid toric matrix Schubert varieties: Preliminaries

 \subsection{Matrix Schubert varieties}

 In this section, we adopt the conventions from \cite{escobarmeszaros} for matrix Schubert varieties.
-Let $M_N$ be the set of $N \times N$ matrices over $\CC$.
 We are mainly interested in matrix Schubert varieties for their effective torus actions and deformations.
 The statements presented in this section can be found in \cite{Fulton92} and \cite{factschu}. \\